mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ⦁	read these notes on ⦁	video and image manipulation

-⦁	optionally read my harebrained ⦁	notes on video tracking and computer vision
+⦁	optionally read notes on video tracking and computer vision

+## Assignment

 ⦁	finish your midterm project.
 Write a post about your work, describing what you did and why you did it.
 Take a step back and refelct on what you would have done differently (if anything!) and the challenges you faced/overcame - this could be conceptual, technical, or aesthetic.
 Explain how you might continue to work on this project if you had the time and motivation to do so.
 Remember, your project must have the following elements : 1) pseudocode of what you set out to do, 2) well commented code that explains what functions, classes, and objects are doing in your program 3) clear attribution with links to other’s code as appropriate.